Alex Ninovic: 2025

 In late 2024, Rodin Motorsport announced that Ninovic would be partaking in the 2025 GB3 Championship with the team, the series first season under its new chassis and engine package, the Tatuus MSV GB3-025.
 His teammates for the season were 2024 F1 Academy champion Abbi Pulling and 2024 Italian F4 frontrunner Gianmarco Pradel.
-Ninovic took 9 wins and 11 podiums and 9 poles to take the title in his first year beating second place Patrick Heuzenroeder by more than 100 points.
-Rodin Motorsport also claimed the Teams Championship due to Ninovic's season along with his teammates Pradel and Pulling finishing 4th and 10th respectively.
+Ninovic took nine wins and 11 podiums and nine poles to take the title in his first year, beating second place Patrick Heuzenroeder by more than 100 points.
+Rodin Motorsport also claimed the Teams Championship due to Ninovic's season along with his teammates Pradel and Pulling finishing fourth and tenth respectively.

-Formula Regional
+2026

+At the start of 2026, Ninovic competed in the Formula Regional Middle East Trophy with Rodin Motorsport.

-Despite winning the GB3 title, Ninovic would move to the Formula Regional European Championship, continuing with Rodin Motorsport.
+Ninovic moved to the Formula Regional European Championship for his main campaign, continuing with Rodin Motorsport.
+Despite winning the GB3 title the year prior, he preferred getting more development in the Formula Regional category before moving to Formula 3.